Privacy policy

 (d) To process any job applications you submit to us, whether directly or via an agent or recruiter including sharing this with a third-party recruitment agency (on the basis of our legitimate interest to recruit new employees or contractors);

-(e) To interact with users on social media platforms including Twitter, Instagram and others we may launch in the future, for example, responding to comments and messages, posting, ‘retweeting’ and ‘liking’ posts (on the basis of our legitimate interest in promoting our brand and communicating with interested individuals);
+(e) To interact with users on social media platforms including X, Instagram and others we may have accounts with in the future, for example, responding to comments and messages, posting, ‘retweeting’ and ‘liking’ posts (on the basis of our legitimate interest in promoting our brand and communicating with interested individuals);

 (f) To carry out aggregated and anonymised research about general engagement with our website (on the basis of our legitimate interest in providing the right kinds of services to our website users);